divyanshraj0408/MeetMates/README.md

 # Pingo 🎥 | College-Exclusive Video Chat

-Pingo is a **college-exclusive** platform that allows students to connect via **random video calls**.
-By using their **college email IDs** for authentication, students can interact in a **safe and verified** environment, fostering new connections within the campus.
+### Pingo is a college-exclusive platform that allows students to connect via random video calls.
+By using their college email IDs for authentication, students can interact in a safe and verified environment, fostering new connections within the campus.
 ---
 ## 🚀 Features

-✅ **College Email Authentication** – Ensures only students from the college can join.
+1. **College Email Authentication** – Ensures only students from the college can join.
-✅ **Random Video Matching** – Connects users with a random peer for seamless conversations.
+2. **Random Video Matching** – Connects users with a random peer for seamless conversations.
-✅ **Real-Time Video Streaming** – Powered by **WebRTC** for smooth peer-to-peer communication.
+3. **Real-Time Video Streaming** – Powered by **WebRTC** for smooth peer-to-peer communication.
-✅ **Secure & Private** – Prevents unauthorized access and ensures data privacy.
+4. **Secure & Private** – Prevents unauthorized access and ensures data privacy.
-✅ **Minimal & Intuitive UI** – A simple, distraction-free interface for easy interaction.
+5. **Minimal & Intuitive UI** – A simple, distraction-free interface for easy interaction.
-✅ **Abuse Prevention** – Includes **reporting & blocking** features to maintain a positive experience.
+6. **Abuse Prevention** – Includes **reporting & blocking** features to maintain a positive experience.
 ---
 ## 🧠 How It Works